ishanj01/xGradio-Application/README (5).md

 ```
 2. LLM Query Function:

-Takes a user question and a CSV dataframe (df).
+1.Takes a user question and a CSV dataframe (df).

-Extracts the first 5 rows of the CSV and formats it into a prompt.
+2.Extracts the first 5 rows of the CSV and formats it into a prompt.

-Sends the prompt to Ollama (local LLM API).
+3.Sends the prompt to Ollama (local LLM API).

-Checks if the response is valid and handles errors.
+4.Checks if the response is valid and handles errors.

-Returns the model’s answer.
+5.Returns the model’s answer.

  ```bash
   def ask_llm(question, df):